 Once you’ve found your pulse, continue to feel it for about 20-30 seconds.
 Feel your pulse and check if it’s regular or irregular.
 You can work out your heart rate in beats per minute (bpm) by:

 counting the number of beats in your pulse after 60 seconds, or

 counting the beats for 30 seconds and multiplying by two.

-Occasional irregularities such as missed beats are very common and usually nothing to worry about, but it is still best to check this with your doctor.
+Whether it's regular or irregular.
+Occasional irregularities such as missed beats are common and usually nothing to worry about, but it's still best to check this with your doctor.

 An irregular pulse could also be a sign of an

-Listen to the example heart rhythms below to help you spot an irregular heart beat:
+Listen to our example heart rhythms to help you spot an irregular heart beat: